defenseunicorns/uds-cli/docs/reference/CLI/commands/uds_pull.md

 ---
-title: uds inspect
+title: uds pull
-description: UDS CLI command reference for <code>uds inspect</code>.
-type: docs
 ---
-## uds inspect
+## uds pull

-Display the metadata of a bundle
+Pull a bundle from a remote registry and save to the local file system

 ```
-uds inspect [BUNDLE_TARBALL|OCI_REF|BUNDLE_YAML_FILE] [flags]
+uds pull [OCI_REF] [flags]
 ```

 ### Options

 ```
-  -e, --extract          Create a folder of SBOMs contained in the bundle
-  -h, --help             help for inspect
+  -h, --help            help for pull
   -k, --key string      Path to a public key file that will be used to validate a signed bundle
-  -i, --list-images      Derive images from a uds-bundle.yaml file and list them
-  -v, --list-variables   List all configurable variables in a bundle (including zarf variables)
-  -s, --sbom             Create a tarball of SBOMs contained in the bundle
+  -o, --output string   Specify the output directory for the pulled bundle
 ```

 ### Options inherited from parent commands